Privacy — in plain English

 The third parties we do rely on

 To make SmashKey work, we route decode requests through a small number of providers.
-Today that's Anthropic for the language model that does the actual correction work, Cloudflare for hosting, and Clerk for sign-in.
-Each of these sees only what they need to do their job — the language model sees the text being corrected, Cloudflare sees that a request came through, Clerk sees your sign-in.
+Today that's Anthropic for the language model that does the actual correction work, Cloudflare for hosting and database, and Clerk for sign-in (smashkey.app users only).
+Each sees only what they need to do their job — the language model sees the text being corrected, Cloudflare sees that a request came through, Clerk sees your sign-in.
 None of them retain decode contents under our agreement with them.

 Changes